Advertising * Business Development * Marketing * Sales

 Strategic Marketing

-That produce results:
+That produce results

-Increased
+Increased sales

-New
+New customers

-market share
+Greater market share

 Competitive advantage

-shareholder value
+Increased shareholder value

 American Energy Plan